noreaga/nores-interface-enhancements/README.md

 A lightweight set of quality of life tweaks for Foundry VTT v13.
 It adds a compact Module Management toolbar, a collapse button for the hotbar, options to open the sidebar at startup and choose the active tab, and a control for the Game Paused banner to place it at the top or near the bottom.

 ## Sidebar expanded at startup
 Sidebar behavior changed in v13.
 The sidebar now always starts collapsed and Foundry does not provide a built in option to change that.
-This setting opens the sidebar automatically when the world loads, and lets you choose which tab is active or you can use the last open tab you had open.
+This setting opens the sidebar automatically when the world loads, and lets you choose which tab is active or you can use the last tab you had open.

 ## Module Management toolbar
 A compact toolbar appears above the modules list.
 It lets you check or uncheck boxes in bulk and export or import your active module lists.